Stephen Pearce: Life

 He was born on 16 November 1819 at the King's Mews, Charing Cross, was only child of Stephen Pearce, clerk in the department of the master of horse, and Ann Whittington.

 He was trained at Sass's Academy in Charlotte Street, and at the Royal Academy schools, 1840, and in 1841 became a pupil of Sir Martin Archer Shee.

 From 1842 to 1846, he acted as amanuensis to Charles Lever, and he afterwards visited Italy.
 Paintings by him of favourite horses in the royal mews (transferred in 1825 to Buckingham Palace) were exhibited at the Royal Academy in 1839 and 1841, and from 1849, on his return from Italy, till 1885 he contributed numerous portraits and equestrian paintings to Burlington House.

-Early friendship with Sir John Barrow, keeper of the admiralty records, brought Pearce a commission to paint "The Arctic Council discussing a plan of search for Sir John Franklin".
+Early friendship with John Barrow (1808-1898), keeper of the admiralty records and son of Sir John Barrow, brought Pearce a commission to paint "The Arctic Council discussing a plan of search for Sir John Franklin".
 This work was completed in 1851 and depicted several noted explorers of the Royal Navy, all experienced in sailing Arctic waters, including Back.
 It was exhibited at the Royal Academy in 1853, and was engraved by James Scott.
 Pearce's painting increased the public interest in Franklin's fate.

 Pearce also painted for Barrow half-length portraits of Sir Robert McClure, Sir Leopold McClintock, Sir George Nares, and Captain Penny in their Arctic dress, and a series of small portraits of other arctic explorers.
 Lady Jane Franklin commissioned a similar series, which passed at her death to Sophia Cracroft, her husband's niece.
 All these pictures are in the National Portrait Gallery, to which Barrow and Cracroft respectively bequeathed them.
 Pearce's other sitters included Barrow himself (for the Royal Society), Sir Francis Beaufort, Sir James Clark Ross (for Greenwich Hospital), Sir Edward Sabine, Sir George Gabriel Stokes, Charles Lever, Sims Reeves, Sir Erasmus Wilson (Hospital for Diseases of the Skin, Westgate-on-Sea, copied for the Royal College of Surgeons), and the seventh Duke of Bedford.